LLM-EDT: Large Language Model Enhanced Cross-domain Sequential Recommendation with Dual-phase Training: Experiment

 \subsection{Overall Performance}

-In this section, we perform our comparison experiment with various baselines on three public datasets.
-From the presented table~\ref{tab:performance_comparison}, the proposed LLM-EDT shows remarkable performance with significant improvement, rising from 2.81\% to 26.96\%, highlighting the effectiveness of our designed structure.
+In this section, we compare our proposed method with various baselines across three public datasets.
+As shown in Table~\ref{tab:performance_comparison}, the proposed LLM-EDT demonstrates remarkable performance with significant improvements ranging from $2.81\%$ to $26.96\%$ over the best baselines, highlighting the effectiveness of our designed structure.

+For a more detailed analysis, we first observe that general SRS models trail behind other baselines (\ie CDSR and LLM-ESR) by a significant margin.
+This is primarily attributed to data sparsity and the loss of semantic information inherent in single-domain sequences.
+Regarding conventional CDSR baselines, models such as C2DSR, TriCDR, and SyNCRec exhibit better performance than SRS.
+This is due to their capability to capture both domain-specific and domain-shared features, which is particularly beneficial for predicting non-dominant domains (\eg Sport and Kitchen).
+Notably, among this category, ABXI achieves the most competitive performance, consistently outperforming other traditional CDSR methods across most metrics.
+This indicates that ABXI effectively mitigates the negative transfer problem by leveraging its task-guided prediction.
+However, despite these gains, ABXI and other conventional CDSR models still rely heavily on ID-based patterns, falling short in effectively leveraging the rich semantic information.